khuang0312/Boolean-Search-Engine/README.md

 is in the root directory with the Python code files: partial\_index.py, merging.py, and query.py

-3. Run partial\_index.py.
+3. Run partial\_index.py with the command. ```python3 ./partial_index.py```
 This file creates the partial index files.
 Each partial index file is labeled "index\{number\}.txt".
+Make sure to keep this file running until completion.

-4. Run merging.py.
+4. Run merging.py. ```python3 ./merging.py```
 This file will merge the partial index files into one complete merged index.
+Make sure to keep this file running until completion.

+5. There are two ways of running the program.
+The first method is an command line application.
+The second one is a website developed using Flask.
-5. Run query.py.
-You'll be prompted for input.
+   1. Run query.py. ```python3 ./query.py``` You'll be prompted for input.
 Type in your search terms and await the results!
+Type ":q" once you're done to end the program.
+   2. Make sure that you can see the desktop.
+The website can't run in an headless environment.
+      - Type the following commands in the terminal.
+This allows Flask to know where to run the program.
+      ```
+      export FLASK_APP=searchpage.py
+      flask run
+      ```
+     - In your browser, go to "http://127.0.0.1:5000/".
+You'll see the site!